-See your Authorized Winnebago Industries Dealer for service of the slideout system before using again.
+See your authorized Winnebago Industries[®] dealer for service of the slideout system before using again.

 NOTE: When the system has been corrected, check hydraulic fluid level and refill reservoir as necessary.
 Press the Retract switch for 15 to 20 seconds before attempting to extend the room.
-Then run the room out and in several times to purge any air from the hydraulic system.
+Run the room out and in several times to purge any air from the hydraulic system.
 Finally, recheck fluid level and fill as necessary.